-As sad as we were to leave Provence, we were very excited to head back to Paris.
-They switched our apartment from the one we had a video of-so we headed into the unknown.
-This new place is a smidge bigger than the other one, but still delightfully tiny.
+As sad as we were to leave Provence, we were very excited to head back to Paris and our delightfully tiny apartment.
 We call it the pre-war apartment, as in pre-every war that’s ever happened.
 As teeny as it is, it still has a washer/dryer AND a dishwasher.
 These are the two things they cannot figure out how to get into pre-WWII apartments in New York.
 They CAN.NOT.FIGURE.IT.OUT.
 They just can’t.

 After we unpacked, we popped out to explore our neighborhood and found we live off an adorable, pedestrian only street.
-It’s full of brasseries & fromageries, boulangeries and poisonneries, pharmacies and a StarBucks (they can’t leave well enough alone can they?).
+It’s full of brasseries and fromageries, boulangeries and poisonneries, pharmacies and a StarBucks (they can’t leave well enough alone).

-At the very end of this rainbow lies a fantastic French playground in the shadow of a large Cathedral.
-It’s full of darling French children I can converse with in their native tongue because my French is at the level of a four year old.
+At the end of this rainbow lies a fantastic French playground in the shadow of a large Cathedral.
+It’s full of darling French children I can converse with in their native tongue because my French is at the level of a four-year-old.

 A sample of my first conversation: